Français | Home | Contact Us | Maritimes Butterfly Atlas

 In 2019, I graduated from Mount Allison University with a degree in Environmental Science, and since then have been busy exploring the landscapes of Nova Scotia while working most recently with the Confederacy of Mainland Mi’kmaq.
 I love sharing my passion for plants with the public and am an active contributor on iNaturalist, which has been an invaluable tool in helping me better understand and document the plants of our region.
 I have always admired the AC CDC as leaders in biodiversity knowledge and conservation, and I look forward to joining the team and furthering our knowledge of the plants and lichens of the Maritimes.

-Charity Robicheau, Conservation Data Analyst
+Charity Robicheau, Senior Conservation Data Analyst

 I am originally from Deer Lake, Newfoundland and I currently reside in the beautiful Annapolis Valley of Nova Scotia.
 Growing up on the west coast of Newfoundland granted me endless opportunities to explore the Humber River valley and Gros Morne National Park, which fostered my love for the outdoors.
 Inspired by my experiences in these wondrous landscapes, I commenced my post-secondary education at Memorial University and completed a bachelor’s degree in Geography.
 I then pursued an Advanced Diploma in Remote Sensing from the Centre of Geographic Sciences (COGS) and discovered a passion for geomatics, specifically for spatial analyses and cartography.
 I gained a wealth of knowledge and experience while employed by the University of New Brunswick and the Applied Geomatics Research Group (AGRG), where I was able to further develop my skills in geomatics, specifically through field work.
 While working with AGRG, I completed a Master of Science in Applied Geomatics from Acadia University.